-- .1 All exterior glazing shall be sealed units as specified in 2.1, above. - .2 Provide heat strengthened, laminated safety glass in interior pane of all IGU's in: - .1 glazing extending below 1070mm above finished floor at landings in stairwells and at second floor level. - .3 Apply glazing tape to fixed leg of frame accurately, cutting and butting joints at corners. - .4 Run a heal bead of sealant 100mm up and 100mm along frame at corners of glass rebate, thick enough to make contact with glass, lapping tape and frame to ensure weathertight seal. - .5 Apply setting blocks at 1/4 points and not less than 150mm from edges of glass.
+- .1 All exterior glazing shall be sealed units as specified in 2.1, above. - .2 Provide heat strengthened, laminated safety laminated glass in interior pane of all IGU's extending below 1070mmm above adjacent floor in stairwells and at second floor. - .3 Provide translucent glass in inner pane in washrooms. - .4 Apply glazing tape to fixed leg of frame accurately, cutting and butting joints at corners. - .5 Run a heal bead of sealant 100mm up and 100mm along frame at corners of glass rebate, thick enough to make contact with glass, lapping tape and frame to ensure weathertight seal. - .6 Apply setting blocks at 1/4 points and not less than 150mm from edges of glass.
 Remove protective paper cover from tape immediately before placing glass.
 Set glass in on setting blocks and press firmly in place against the glazing tape.
-Apply spacer shims to edges of glass maximum 600mm apart and more than 150mm from corners. - .6 Install backer rod in voids below glass edge and apply continuous interior heel bead of sealant, making contact with glass edge and metal frame. - .7 Install interior stop, with spacer strips or gasket between glazing and stops, 6mm below site line.

-.8 Apply sealant to fill void between glass and stops, finishing in a neat, smooth, even line, bevelled approximately 1.5mm onto glass.
+Apply spacer shims to edges of glass maximum 600mm apart and more than 150mm from corners. - .7 Install backer rod in voids below glass edge and apply continuous interior heel bead of sealant, making contact with glass edge and metal frame. - .8 Install interior stop, with spacer strips or gasket between glazing and stops, 6mm below site line. - .9 Apply sealant to fill void between glass and stops, finishing in a neat, smooth, even line, bevelled approximately 1.5mm onto glass. - .10 Fire rated exterior glazing is included in Section 08 51 13.